Overview

 Pros

-• Supports multiple output options, including DisplayPort, HDMI, and DVI for flexible monitor setups.
+• Triple display outputs cover DisplayPort, HDMI, and DVI for flexible monitor or TV setups.

 Cons